-We note the Council has engaged Wiltshire Council to process its payroll.
-We discussed the controls over the processing of payroll with Town Council officers and then tested transactions in August 2021 as a sample month.
-Specifically, we have:
+We note that Wiltshire Council processes the payroll with officers checking and authorising the amounts paid.
+We discussed the controls over the processing of payroll with Town Council officers and then tested transactions in October 2022 as a sample month.
+Specifically in respect of the October pay-run, we have: